 Some people speculate that it’s healthy and full of antioxidants, while other people claim that mold and mycotoxins can quickly grow on it.
 The jury is still out on this debate.
 However, it’s worth noting that the European Union has banned the sale of cascara until further studies have been conducted.

 My gut feeling is that cascara is relatively safe to consume, as long as you buy it from a reputable vendor.
-If you only drink it a couple of times to try it out, I don’t think the risk you’re exposed to is worth worrying about.
+If you only drink it a couple of times to try it out, I don’t think the risk is significant.